adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

 So this is my attempt at organizing what I'm finding on Haskell... read on to see what I've found.

 _Definitely a WIP; last updated Oct 5th, 2024.
-I'll probably parse the detail out into their own articles a long time from now._
+I'll probably parse the details out into their own articles a long time from now._

 {/* truncate */}